The Buggles discography

 The Buggles, a duo consisting of bassist Trevor Horn and keyboardist Geoff Downes, have a discography of two studio albums, a compilation album and video live album, a promotional extended play, nine singles, and three music videos.
 The Buggles also produced three songs, "Back of My Hand" by The Jags, "Monkey Chop" by Dan-I, and "Film Star" by Tom Marshall.
 The group formed in 1977 in Wimbledon, South West London, and were signed by Island Records to record and publish their debut studio album, The Age of Plastic, which was released in 1980.
 The album charted in the UK, Canada, the Netherlands, France, Sweden, and Japan.

 The lead single for The Age of Plastic was "Video Killed the Radio Star", released in 1979.
 The song was a huge commercial success, becoming the 444th number one hit on the UK Singles Chart, spending one week at the top.
 It was also number 1 on fifteen other international record charts and sold more than five million copies worldwide.
 It received certifications by the Syndicat National de l'Édition Phonographique and British Phonographic Industry of platinum and gold respectively.
 Its music video was the first to air on MTV.
 Three other singles from The Age of Plastic, "Living in the Plastic Age", "Clean, Clean" and "Elstree", achieved chart success in the UK, Germany and the Netherlands.
 Music videos were made for all of the album's songs, with the "Video Killed the Radio Star" video being the first to air on MTV, and the "Living in the Plastic Age" video being the second-to-final video aired that day.

 Adventures in Modern Recording, released in 1981, was the second and last album by The Buggles.
 Five singles from it were released between 1981 and 1982, "I Am a Camera", "Adventures in Modern Recording", "On TV", "Lenny", and "Beatnik".
 The album and its singles were a commercial failure in the UK, but the album did chart in the United States, peaking at number 161 on the Billboard 200 and at number 7 on the Bubbling Under the Top Rock Albums chart.
 The album also charted in the Netherlands, as did "I Am a Camera" and "Lenny".
 "On TV" was certified gold by Music Canada for sales of 5,000 units.
 Music videos were also made for the album's first three singles.
-By the end of 1982, the band would break up, although they would reunited multiple times, including in 2010, when they released their sole live album, A Sea of Cameras – Live in New York, 20th September 2010.
+By the end of 1982, the band would break up, although they would reunite multiple times, including in 2010, when they released their sole live album, A Sea of Cameras – Live in New York, 20th September 2010.
 They would also release a compilation album, The 12" & Rarities Collection, a year later, in 2010.